Vermont Overland Rally

 7 am: Riverside pygmy goat yoga with Tayloe Denton:

 10:00 am to 4:30 pm: Self-navigating bird watching overlanding excursions.
 Vermont Class 4 (unmaintained) roads are ideal bird watching access points.
-We’ll provide maps of all of the local towns and on each map we’ll color-code the Class 4 road sections for difficulty.
+We’ll provide maps of all of recommended towns and on each map we’ll color-code the Class 4 road sections for difficulty.
 Formulate your own routes based on your preferences and time constraints.
 Each map will include suggested stops at great bird watching locations, historic sites, lunch stops at awesome localvore-oriented spots and other interesting stops and attractions!
 After experiencing VOR, you’ll be able to venture out on your own into the Vermont backcountry with confidence!

 5 to 7 pm: Vendor area mingling, socializing, bonding, tribe-building.
 Grab a beverage, come to the vendor area, hang out and enjoy yourself.